 We appreciate your trust in our judgment.
 We have been doing this for over 10 years.

 But, if at any time, when it comes right down to the time and you simply don't feel comfortable being on the road, yet we have not canceled... no worries.
 Your driving decision is totally up to you.
-Just call us if you cannot make the food pick-up.
-Our office number is 717-491-4004.
+Just send us a note or give us a call if you cannot make the food pick-up.

 If you're not sure whether you will be able to make it or not, please do not cancel your order.
 If there's a chance you could come, we'd rather take your order along just in case.
 If you can't pick up due to road conditions, we will totally understand.
 These things come with winter!
 There will be no restocking fees.